 Estate Planning Costs

 Our pricing approach for estate planning is to ensure clients know what to expect from the start.
-We traditionally charge a flat fee to ensure legal fees do not fluctuate throughout the course of our engagement, eliminating surprises in billing and fees upon project completion.
+We charge a flat fee on most estate planning services to eliminate surprises in billing and fees upon project completion and to allow free flow of communication with our clients without fear of a paywall.

 Give us a call to get a fee estimate on your estate plan.